delormev/db-queries/README.md

 # alias:hostname:port:database:user
 database1:my.postgres.db.com:5432:my_database1:user1
 ```

-2. Configure queries.sh
+3. Edit queries-sample.conf and rename it to queries.conf when you're done
-Edit queries.sh to specify the location of your default input file (must exist), the location of your db.info file and your default output file.
+This is to let the script know user defaults such as default input / output and the location of your db.info

-3. Enjoy
+4. Enjoy

 ### Requirements
 + psql (recentish version)